 One read CU indicates that 4 KB data is read from the table, and one write CU indicates that 4 KB data is written into the table.
 Data smaller than 4 KB during the operation will be rounded up to an integer.
 For example, writing 7.6 KB data will consume two write CUs, and reading 0.1 KB data will consume one read CU.

 When creating a table, the application specifies the read/write throughput reserved for the table.
 Configuring the reserved read/write throughput does not affect the table’s access performance and service capability.

-When the reserved read/write throughput is greater than 0, Table Store assigns and reserves enough resources for the table according to this configuration, so as to ensure lower resource costs.
-The reserved read/write throughput of a table is dynamically changeable using the UpdateTable request.
+When the reserved read/write throughput is greater than 0, Table Store assigns and reserves enough resources for the table according to this configuration to ensure low resource costs.
+The reserved read/write throughput of a table can be dynamically changed using the

-Notice: Because it is difficult to accurately reserve resources based on the additional read/write throughput, in extreme situations, Table Store may return an error
+Note: Because it is difficult to accurately reserve resources based on the additional read/write throughput, in extreme situations, Table Store may return an error